-CMSIS-Compiler provides software components that help you to adapt the input/output (I/ O) operations in standard C runtime libraries to work with the specific I/O interfaces of your microcontroller or development board (a process known as retargeting).
+CMSIS-Compiler helps you to adapt the input/output operations in standard C runtime libraries so that they can communicate with the I/O operations of your hardware.
+This process is known as retargeting.

 CMSIS-Compiler supports the following interfaces for retargeting: